ImHype/ImHype/README.md

 ### Hi there 👋

-Here are some ideas to get you started:

-- 🔭 I’m currently working on Bytedance and focusing on Serverless Deployments
+- 🔭 I’m currently working on Bytedance and focusing on Serverless benefits
-- ⚡ Fun fact: Node.js Serverless, Cloud Native...
+- ⚡ Fun fact: Serverless, Cloud Native, DevOps...